SeanDS/dump-lotus/README.md

    and press enter.
 This will reassign the posts of `[username]` on the blog to the master user.
 4. Delete the now unused blog user from the whole network by running `wp user delete [username] --network`.
    You will be asked for confirmation; type "y" for yes.

-## Lotus Notes quirks
-Some Lotus Notes quirks that must be kept in mind by the user:
-  - Page numbers are not unique.
-Different documents can happily have the same page numbers.
-  - Page numbers aren't necessarily integer.
-Numbers like `123.5` are allowed, so don't assume they are integer.
-  - Links between one page and another, and between pages and attached/embedded media, are not necessarily uniquely defined for each file.
-The same file (page, attachment, etc.) can have different URLs.
-The parser de-duplicates these and maintains lists of aliases.

-And some consequences for the parser:
-  - Page numbers are stored as strings
-  - Pages are considered unique by a function of their title, page number, authors, categories and creation date.
-If two pages have these exact values, but different content, they will be considered the same and only one copy will be saved.

 ## Credits
 Sean Leavey